 Recognition and appreciation can come in many forms: a simple thank you, an award, an invite to lunch; and is equally important when coming from a colleague as when coming from a supervisor.

 Everyone has a co-worker who does their job in such a way that you are able to do your job more effectively.
-You know who I’m talking about, the people who always have the answers (or will help you find out) and are there for you when you need them.
+You know who I’m talking about, the people who always have the answers (or will help you find out), are there for you when you need them, and have a knack for making a cloudy day a little brighter.

 So, why not take a minute today to try some of these creative ways to give cheers to your peers: